sohrabsaran/softwareSkillsDemos/backend/elasticsearch/readme.md

 - can be used to search all kinds of documents (what's the trick that enables this?)

 Design:
+- An ElasticSearch index is something that corresponds to a **Database** of an RDBMS
+-
 - 'Distributed' means:
    - indices can be divided into shards and each shard can have zero or more replicas.
    - A database shard, or simply a shard, is a horizontal partition of data in a database or search engine.
    - A partition is a division of a logical database or its constituent elements into distinct independent parts.
+   - Horizontal partitioning involves putting different rows into different tables.
+      For example:
+      - customers with ZIP codes less than 50000 are stored in CustomersEast
+      - customers with ZIP codes greater than or equal to 50000 are stored in CustomersWest.